 Wedding Cake Cutter/Server Set - This rustic wedding set has dual purpose.
 Use it at the wedding to cut the cake and serve and then use the server after the wedding for stir frying, scooping banana pudding or cobbler or making sweet tea.
 The knife can be used to cut pizza, pies, cakes, cornbread, etc. You will always be reminded of your special day for years to come every time you use these two items. $25.00

 Olive Spoon - For the Bartender who has everything!!
 At 9" long it fits into an olive jar to grab even the last one.
-It has a drain hole in the bottom to get rid of the juice and you're ready for your martini! $12.00
+It has a drain hole in the bottom to get rid of the juice and you're ready for your martini!
+I'm also getting feedback that this works great for maraschino cherries! $12.00

 Sauce Spoon Extra Long - I Love this spoon!
 I like to cook in large pots when cooking chili, brunswick stew, chicken pot pie, chicken pileau and other awesome meals.
 The spoons were never long enough so I made this sauce spoon about 18" long.
 I can make them any length (within reason) for the pot that you love to use.
 The corners have two different shapes to fit into the corners while stirring for a right handed chef.
 I can also make this one left handed.
 If you prefer a size other than 18" you can email me your request with your order and I will get back to you on it.
 It is a great deal at $18.

 Pie or Pizza Server - This it the perfect untensil to serve your pizza or pie with rustic elegance.
 It is approx 12" long and is wide enough to serve up a good sized piece of pie or even a slice of a large pizza. $18.00